Overnight Index Swap

 What Is an Overnight Index Swap?

-An Overnight Index Swap (OIS) is an interest rate swap in which one counterparty pays a fixed rate while receiving — or vice versa — the compounded daily overnight reference rate (such as SOFR in the US, €STR in the Eurozone, or SONIA in the UK) over the agreed tenor.
-Because the floating leg resets each business day and the notional principal never changes hands, counterparty credit risk is minimal, making OIS rates a clean proxy for risk-free rate expectations over a given horizon.
+An Overnight Index Swap (OIS) is an interest rate swap in which one counterparty pays a fixed rate while receiving, or vice versa, the geometrically compounded daily overnight reference rate over the agreed tenor.
+The floating reference rate varies by currency: SOFR (Secured Overnight Financing Rate) in the US, €STR (Euro Short-Term Rate) in the Eurozone, SONIA (Sterling Overnight Index Average) in the UK, and TONAR in Japan.
+Because only the net interest differential is exchanged at maturity, no notional principal changes hands, counterparty credit exposure is negligible, making OIS rates an exceptionally clean proxy for the risk-free rate across tenors.

 Why It Matters for Traders